-PHOENIX (AP) - The Arizona House of Representatives has given initial approval to a Senate bill that would allow ranchers to kill endangered wolves in self-defense.
+PHOENIX (AP) - The Arizona House of Representatives has approved a Senate bill allowing ranchers to kill endangered wolves in self-defense.

 Wildlife activists say the bill violates the federal Endangered Species Act.
-But the bill has been watered down and now meets constitutional requirements, a staff attorney says.
+But a staff attorney says the bill has been watered down and now meets constitutional requirements.

-The House has approved a similar bill that is now making its way through the Senate.
-Proponents say the federal government is overstepping its boundaries with its wolf-recovery program which spans several states.
-There are 83 Mexican wolves in both Arizona and New Mexico.
+Proponents say the federal government is overstepping its boundaries with its wolf-recovery program in Arizona and New Mexico.